3 Series

 n

-the alternating harmonic series converges to ln 2, although the estimates provided by the alternating
+It can be shown that the alternating harmonic series converges to ln 2, though the estimates provided

 n